 If you are applying as an undergraduate student your transcripts from other schools should be sent to: PO Box 921, Ypsilanti MI 48197

 If you already have a degree and are applying to graduate programs transcripts from other schools should be sent to: PO Box 970, Ypsilanti, MI 48197

 - Army, Navy, Marine, Coast Guard transcript (Joint Services Transcript)

 - Community College of the Air Force transcript request forms

 Apply for Financial Aid

-Use the Free Application for Federal Student Aid to apply for financial aid.
-Even, if you qualify for the Post 911 GI Bill at 100% which will cover tuition and fees and a living allowance, you may, at times, be short of funds or have unexpected costs associate with being a student.
-You may qualify for a PELL Grant or other gift aid (aid that does not need to be re-paid) You can find all the information for applying on the EMU Financial Aid home page.
+Use the Free Application for Federal Student Aid (FAFSA) to apply for financial aid.
+Even if you qualify for the Post 9/11 GI Bill® at 100%, which will cover tuition and fees and a living allowance, you may, at times, be short of funds or have unexpected costs associated with being a student.
+You may qualify for a PELL Grant or other gift aid (aid that does not need to be re-paid) which can assist you in covering other Cost of Attendance expenses.
+Your FAFSA should be filed by February 15th for priority consideration for scholarships for the upcoming academic year.
+You can find all the information for applying for the FAFSA on the EMU Financial Aid page.
 The institution code for EMU is 002259.

 Make an Advising Appointment